robinhood/faust/docs/developerguide/overview.rst

 ``App``
 -------

-The app configures the Faust instance, and is the entrypoint for just about everything that happens in a Faust instance.
+The app configures the Faust instance, and is the entry point for just about everything that happens in a Faust instance.
 Consuming/Producing messages, starting streams and agents, etc.